Word of mouth A good way of determining a reputable mold removal company is…

 The dangers of black mold during pregnancy are real.
 When pregnant, a strong immune system is needed to protect against viruses and bacteria.
 If exposed to black mold, you will have a weakened immune system that will make you vulnerable to illnesses that can affect your child in utero.
 In addition, if you experience depression as a result of mold exposure, there is a chance your child could inherit a vulnerability to depression, meaning they may inherit a tendency to develop the illness themselves.
 In fact, according to an article on The Daily Mail website, “Children whose mothers were depressed during pregnancy have a lifelong increased risk of mental illnesses such as anxiety and mood disorders.”

-Given that mold is a general health hazard and there is circumstantial evidence that it can affect a pregnancy, mold remediation is a wise decision.
-Black mold can cause serious physical and mental consequences to both mother and child, it is best to ensure every space you frequent, including your workplace, is mold free.
+Black mold can cause serious physical and mental consequences to both mother and child.
+Because of these risks, professional mold inspection and mold remediation services are critical for identifying and eliminating black mold at its source.
+It is best to ensure every space you frequent, including your workplace, is mold free.
 If you are concerned or suspect the need to hire a professional contact us.
 Eradicator experienced mold inspectors utilize the proper equipment and safety precautions to ensure your environment, and, in effect, your pregnancy, are mold free.
+Our certified black mold removal process will prevent continued exposure, improve indoor air quality, and reduce the likelihood of health complications.